ycpcs/cs101-fall2026/success.md

 You may notice that the student population in this course is skewed in terms of gender, races and ethnicities, sexual identity, etc.

 You should understand that you do not represent a "group": you are just you.
 You should also be aware that your fellow students also represent only themselves, and it should go without saying that everyone is entitled to respect.
 Finally, however you identify yourself, your opportunity to succeed is exactly the same as anyone else's.
-Ability to learn and succeed is not in any way related to gender, race, etc.
+The ability to learn and succeed is not in any way related to gender, race, etc.

 # Part 2: Practice

 This section describes some practices you should adopt in order to be successful in the course.

 *Attend class*.
 We will use our class time for group design critiques as well as hands-on lab activities.
-Class time is also a great time to ask questions (good questions, of course.)
+Class time is also a great time to ask questions (good questions, of course)

 *Prepare for class*.
-Do the reading and the [CloudCoder exercises](schedule.html) before you come to class.
+Do the reading before you come to class.
 Complete the [design artifact](design/index.html) for the lab, and the design artifact for the assignment if one is due.

 *Start the lab before class*.
 Before you come to class, you should read the lab description carefully and complete the design artifact for the lab.
 If you would like to start working on the code for the lab on your own (and perhaps finish it), that's even better.
-Being prepared will allow you to ask good questions about the lab, and maximize your chance of receiving full credit for it.
+Being prepared will allow you to ask good questions about the lab and maximize your chance of receiving full credit for it.

 *Practice*.
 The way you will become a proficient programmer is through sustained and deliberate practice.
-We provide you opportunities to practice in the form of [CloudCoder exercises](schedule.html), [labs](labs/index.html), and [assignments](assign/index.html).
+We provide you opportunities to practice in the form of [labs](labs/index.html) and [assignments](assign/index.html).
 The schedule also has recommended exercises from the textbook.
 Take advantage of every opportunity to practice that you can find!

 *Be responsible for your individual learning*.
 Although you are encouraged to collaborate on labs and assignments, make sure that you fully understand what you are doing.
 Don't just copy other people's code.

 **START ASSIGNMENTS EARLY**.
-The best way to complete a programming assignment is to start them early, and then work incrementally, making steady progress towards completion of the assignment's requirements.
-If you waiting until the last minute, you are denying yourself the opportunity to maximize your learning experience.
+The best way to complete a programming assignment is to start it early, and then work incrementally, making steady progress towards completion of the assignment's requirements.
+If you are waiting until the last minute, you are denying yourself the opportunity to maximize your learning experience.

-*Put in the time.*  A *minimum* expectation for college courses are that you should spend two hours outside of class for every hour in class.
+*Put in the time.*  A *minimum* expectation for college courses is that you should spend two hours outside of class for every hour in class.
 For CS 101, it is very possible that you will need *more* than six hours per week outside of class to keep up.

 # Part 3: Attitude

 ## Completing Tasks vs. Learning Skills

 It is beneficial to students to mentally distinguish between learning a skill and completing a task.
 When completing a task, success is measured by the result given.
 How good of a project is this submission?
-However, completing a task does not fully represent whether the task can be repeated again successfully.
+However, completing a task does not fully represent whether the task can be repeated successfully.
 If a student completes a task without learning how to do it, they may not be able to do it a second time.
-Competing tasks and learning skills are important, and are related to each other, but both must be accomplished for a successful education of the topic.
-If your approach is based only on competing tasks, such as using Stack Overflow, ChatGPT, etc. to complete tasks without learning how to replicate the work you may not learn fully.
+Completing tasks and learning skills are important and are related to each other, but both must be accomplished for a successful education on the topic.
+If your approach is based only on completing tasks, such as using Stack Overflow, ChatGPT, etc., to complete tasks without learning how to replicate the work, you may not learn fully.

 By separating tasks from learning skills, both can be covered separately.
-You are instructed to complete tasks, with the hope that completing them will result in learning, but only if you have a skill based mindset.
+You are instructed to complete tasks, with the hope that completing them will result in learning, but only if you have a skill-based mindset.
 Only then will you be able to demonstrate learning by having the ability to complete a task without help.

 <!-- vim:set wrap: ­-->
 <!-- vim:set linebreak: -->